danfinlay/llm-architect/specification/product-goal.md

-This is the specification document for a TypeScript node.js process that takes a software specification document, and passes it to an LLM for implementation.
+This is the specification document for a TypeScript node.js process that takes a software specification document, and passes it to a series of LLMs for implementation over multiple LLM passes.

 The process will use the typescript langchain library to make queries.
 Usage looks like this: